 Nevin Martell has been writing about food and culture for more than a decade and a half.
-His work regularly appears in the Washington Post, Wine Enthusiast, Washingtonian, Capitol File, Washington City Paper, Washington Post Express, Washington Flyer, Bethesda, Arlington, DC Modern Luxury, and Plate, as well as online at TravelChannel.com and CityEats.com.
+His current clients include the Washington Post, NPR’s The Salt blog, Wine Enthusiast, TravelChannel.com, Plate, Washington Flyer, Capitol File, Washington City Paper, Washington Post Express, Bethesda Magazine, Arlington Magazine, DC Modern Luxury, and CityEats.com.

-When he’s not eating, typing, or procrastinating, Martell enjoys traveling, jogging, baking, gardening, photography and falconing (Okay, that last one is a total lie, but it would be a cool hobby.
+When he’s not typing, dining out or procrastinating, Martell enjoys traveling, jogging, cooking, gardening, photography and falconing (Okay, that last one is a total lie, but it would be a cool hobby.
 Go, Mordecai!).